jermspeaks/christmas-adventure/sections/section-520.md

 *There's a pattern here,* you realized. *If I can understand it, I can help better.*

-The Memory Keeper's light pulsed softly in your hands.
+The Keepsake Keeper's light pulsed softly in your hands.
 "Observation is wise," it said.
 "But don't wait too long.
 The magic is fading, and time is running out."

 *I need to balance observation with action,* you thought. *I need to learn, but I also need to act.*